doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Working on developing an XGBoost classifier for my upcoming project.
 So I set up a conda environment, imported the XGBoost library and implemented on a dataset I've worked before.
 It worked great and gave much higher accuracy.

 **Thoughts** : Next, I'll be using it on my project data.

+# 100 Days Of Code - Log

+### Day 96: August 31, 2020

+**Today's Progress**: Learned about multivariate Gaussian distribution today.
+Saw how the diagonal  and off-diagonal elements of the covariance matrix affect the distribution, and the effects of changing the mean.
+Used the multivariate Gaussian distribution to implement anomaly detection.

+**Thoughts** : It was a good clarification as to why anomaly detection is different from other supervised learning methods.
+You may not have any idea what an anomaly looks like, which is not the case with general  classification problems.